adoakley/pgmoon/README.md

 * `"pool"`: optional name of pool to use when using OpenResty cosocket (defaults to `"#{host}:#{port}:#{database}"`)
 * `"socket_type"`: optional, the type of socket to use, one of: `"nginx"`, `"luasocket"`, `cqueues` (default: `"nginx"` if in nginx, `"luasocket"` otherwise)

+If `"socket_type"` is set to `"nginx"` then the connection can be made using unix sockets by setting `"host"` to `"unix:/run/postgres"` (or wherever your postgres unix socket directory is).

 Methods on the `Postgres` object returned by `new`:

 ### success, err = postgres:connect()